 15. Mismanaging Bottle-Feeding Techniques

-Many new parents hold bottles horizontally or feed too quickly, causing babies to gulp extra air or drink more than needed.
-Paced feeding mimics the natural flow of breast milk, giving babies time to breathe and recognise satiety.
+Many new parents hold bottles horizontally or feed too quickly, causing little one's to gulp extra air or drink more than needed.
+Paced feeding mimics the natural flow of maternal milk, giving little one's time to breathe and recognise satiety.

 Key tips: